Skip to main contentArrow Right

 Today’s authentication systems rely on standardized protocols that ensure secure, interoperable identity and access management across diverse platforms and services:

 These authentication protocols work together to create an interwoven, interoperable authentication ecosystem.
-Combined, they can create seamless auth experiences for users.
+Combined, they can create smooth auth experiences for users.
 For example, you might use OIDC to sign into an app with your Google account, while WebAuthn/FIDO handles the actual authentication through your fingerprint via passkeys.

 Authentication best practices